mkudija/mkudija.github.io/reading/notes/2020-11-17-History of the Catholic Church.md

 - films—Boys’ Town, Fighting Father Dunne, Going My Way, The Bells of St. Mary’s, and The Miracle of the Bells.
 (Location 10055)
 - By contrast, neither Canada nor Australia had a significant movement that could be called Evangelical or Fundamentalist and, as those countries became less Protestant, in a sense they also became less Catholic.
 (Location 10059)

-## 14     Joy and Hope, Grief and Anguish (Location 10140)
+## 14 Joy and Hope, Grief and Anguish
 - In the end, most of the conciliar decrees were consciously balanced, often by a very careful choice of words.
 This balance would later allow both “liberals” and “conservatives” to claim conciliar authority for their interpretations.2 (Location 10154)
-- ressourcement (“recovery of the sources”).
-A return to the Church’s scriptural and patristic roots during the millennium before the advent of Scholasticism (Location 10171)
+- **ressourcement** (“recovery of the sources”).
+A return to the Church’s scriptural and patristic roots during the millennium before the advent of Scholasticism (Location 10171, pg 478)
-- aggiornamento (“updating”), moved in the direction of modernism3 by making the demands of contemporary culture its chief concern.
+- **aggiornamento** (“updating”), moved in the direction of modernism3 by making the demands of contemporary culture its chief concern.
 (Location 10212)
-- During the 1950s, scholars at the Ecole Biblique produced the Jerusalem Bible, a rendering of the Scripture in modern French that was soon translated into English and began to supplant the Douai-Rheims edition that had been in use for 350 years.
+- During the 1950s, scholars at the Ecole Biblique produced the **Jerusalem Bible**, a rendering of the Scripture in modern French that was soon translated into English and began to supplant the Douai-Rheims edition that had been in use for 350 years.
 Over the next several decades, there was a proliferation of new biblical translations in many languages, and Catholics even began using Protestant versions.
 (Location 10421)
-- His Mater et Magistra (Mother and Teacher, 1961) was a strong restatement of the principles of distributive justice, (Location 10452)
+- His *Mater et Magistra* (Mother and Teacher, 1961) was a strong restatement of the principles of **distributive justice** (Location 10452)
 - Unrecognized at first, it soon became clear that attempting to counter secularism by moving closer to the secular culture produced largely negative results.
 “Modernization”, rather than satisfying the discontented, merely whetted the appetite for more of the same.
 As had been happening to liberal Protestantism for some time, rates of church attendance and religious vocations among Catholics began to fall, almost exactly in proportion to how “progressive” the Church became.
 (Location 10484)
 - the postconciliar period therefore proved to be a time of rudderless experimentation, with change itself apparently now the only new certitude.
 (Location 10596)
 - a group of Catholic university presidents in the United States declared their independence from Church authority.
-(Location 10752)
+(Location 10752) [i.e. Land-o-Lakes statement, Hesburgh]
 - Feminists, many of them male, were usually the angriest.
 (Location 10836)
 - innovative in the service of orthodoxy.
 (Location 10876)
 - The future pope’s doctoral dissertation on the mystical theology of St. John of the Cross integrated the latter’s Thomism with his phenomenological descriptions of the mystical state.
 (Location 10904)
 - some Catholics were surprised to discover that they had more in common with Evangelicals than with liberal fellow Catholics.
 (Location 10959)
 - Under Ratzinger, the CDF began to act vigorously to correct questionable teachings, issuing official warnings against several theologians and in some cases ordering them to cease teaching and publishing.
 Although theologians sometimes complained that they were condemned without being understood, they were in fact being judged by a man whose intelligence and theological attainments were superior to their own.
 (Location 11117)
 - greater use of Latin as a vehicle of tradition and a unifying liturgical language; (Location 11121)
-- Significantly, he expressed belief that the priest at Mass should face ad orientem, as head of the congregation facing East toward God, rather than versus populum (toward the people).
+- Significantly, he expressed belief that the priest at Mass should face **ad orientem**, as head of the congregation facing East toward God, rather than versus populum (toward the people).
 The ad orientem position, he believed, was more appropriate to the Mass as primarily an act of worship rather than a community celebration.
 (Location 11469)

-- 6 It was to this divergence that Pope Benedict XVI referred in his controversial remarks about Islam at Regensburg, Germany, in 2007.
-Back